 The learning gains components measure the expected performance of students on standardized tests.
-These outcomes include FSA/FSAA English Language Arts and Mathematics learning gains, and Common Assessment Reading/English Language Arts and Mathematics learning gains.
-Each learning gains component is worth 100 points and is based on the percentage of students who meet the criteria to fall into the numerators, which are outlined below, respectively.
-A complete description of the methodology for calculating learning gains can be found on pages 8-14 in the 2018-19 Guide to Calculating School Improvement Ratings.
-It is important to note that the three-year aggregate rule described on page four in the linked document does not apply to the DJJ Accountability Ratings.
+These outcomes include the Common Assessment Reading/English Language Arts and Mathematics learning gains.
+Each learning gains component is worth 100 points and is based on the percentage of students who meet the criteria to fall into the numerators, which are outlined below.